 After the Berlin conference of 1884-1885, various European nations set out to mount their flags all over Africa, murder the people, and then steal their resources to make Europe richer.

-King Leopold II of Belgium laid claim to the Congo and declared it his territory while exerting physical threats to the indigenous people of the Congo (Kongo).
+King Leopold II of Belgium, through his employed conquerors, set sail for Congo and declared it to be his territory while exerting physical threats to the indigenous people of the Congo (Kongo).
 He declared the people and the land to be his property, and he quickly turned the country into a moneymaking venture for himself and his throne.

-Kongo was rich in numerous minerals but was richer in Ivory and rubber.
-He set up a system that was brutally harsh on the people – a system that killed and mutilated the indigenous peoples.
+Kongo was rich in numerous minerals but was richer in Ivory and rubber, at the time.
+He set up a system that was brutally harsh on the people – a system that killed and mutilated the indigenous peoples if they did not meet daily quotas.

 The people of the Kongo were then enslaved in their land.
-Since the slave trade had been aborted and abolished in Europe and America, the Europeans found a way to bring slavery to Africa.
-They came to steal resources from the Africans, and kill them in large numbers while at it.
+Since slavery had been aborted and abolished, the Europeans found a way to steal from the Africans, and kill them in large numbers while at it.

 The Exploration and Mapping Out of The Congo (Kongo)